UPPMAX/HPC-python/docs/day2/use_isolated_environments_old.rst

 .. tip::

-   - The conda environemnts inclusing many small files are by default stored in ``~/.conda`` folder that is in your $HOME directory with limited storage.
+   - The conda environments including many small files are by default stored in ``~/.conda`` folder that is in your $HOME directory with limited storage.
    - Move your ``.conda`` directory to your project folder and make a soft link to it from ``$HOME``
    - Do the following (``mkdir -p`` ignores error output and will not recfreate anothe folder if it already exists):
         - (replace what is inside ``<>`` with relevant path)